 What does spousal support mean in Texas?

-Under Texas family law there are basically 3 forms of spousal support that you need to be aware of.
+Under Texas family law, you need to be aware of three forms of spousal support.
 The first is temporary spousal support.
-As the name would indicate, temporary spousal support is support that is paid from one spouse to another during the course of your divorce.
-More specifically, temporary spousal support is paid during the temporary orders phase of your case.
-This temporary support is intended to help you be able to maintain the basic necessities of your life while you attempt to reenter the workforce if you have been absent from it or educate yourself in order to be able to provide financially for yourself in a post-divorce world.
+As the name would indicate, temporary spousal support is the support that is paid from one spouse to another during your divorce.
+More specifically, quick spousal support is produced during the temporary orders phase of your case.
+This temporary support is intended to help you be able to maintain the necessities of your life.
+At the same time, you attempt to reenter the workforce if you have been absent from it or educate yourself to be able to provide financially for yourself in a post-divorce world.

-One thing to keep in mind when it comes to contractual alimony is that a family court judge is not always able to enforce the terms of this type of spousal support as contained in your final decree of divorce for example, if your spouse were ordered to pay you $1000 a month in spousal maintenance for two years after your divorce and did not do so you would be able to file an enforcement lawsuit against him seeking to have the judge order him to pay you the money that is owed.
+One thing to keep in mind when it comes to contractual alimony is that a family court judge is not always able to enforce the terms of this type of spousal support as contained in your final decree of divorce, for example, if your spouse were ordered to pay you $1000 a month in spousal maintenance for two years after your divorce and did not do so, you would be able to file an enforcement lawsuit against him seeking to have the judge order him to pay you the money that is owed.

 Divorcing a military member spouse: what you need to know about alimony